Turn All Memory To White Noise

 In the studio space they’d christened Carrier Waves, the Glasgow band were working on their second album, ‘Turn All Memory To White Noise’: the majestic, intimate, spine-tingling and heart-stopping follow up to The Proximity Effect.
 As they worked on an album that artfully fuses electronics, strings, found sounds, ear-worm melodies and Laura Donnelly’s bewitching voice, the praise for their 2011 debut rang in their ears…

 …but Laki Mera are not a band to rest on their laurels.
 They’ve come too far, done too much, experienced too much, to go with the flow of critical approval.
-Producer/multi-instrumentalist Andrea Gobbi – aside from his “day-job” in Laki Mera, he's firmly plugged into the Scottish folk scene as an engineer, a decade after relocating from Italy – admits that they had firm ideas from the outset for the band’s second album.
+Producer and multi-instrumentalist Andrea Gobbi – aside from his “day-job” in Laki Mera, he’s firmly plugged into the Scottish music scene as a producer, and mixing and mastering engineer, over two decades after relocating from Italy – admits that they had firm ideas from the outset for the band’s second album.

 “The first album was us focusing on trying to record songs that we’d composed and written while performing live as a band,” he reflects.
 “Whereas this record was entirely a studio album.
 We really sat down and wrote and recorded and focused on composing the tracks.”